alexdong/consilio/README.md

 $ cons topic

-Open the `topic.md` file in your default editor.
+Open the current topic's discussion file in your default editor.
 This allows you to review and edit the topic description directly.

 ### `perspectives`